EmmaRamirez/emmaramirez.me/posts/01-05-18/piping-hot-a-rundown-on-the-pipeline-operator.md

 # Piping Hot: A Rundown on the Pipeline Operator

 ## Context
-The Pipeline operator is one of the more interesting proposals advancing through the TC39 currently.
+Currently, the Pipeline operator is one of the more interesting proposals advancing through the TC39.

 The operator `|>` is borrowed and inspired by several functional languages such as F#, Elm, and Elixir, and UNIX pipes as well.
 (The original syntax was `::`, which proved too controversial) According to the TC39 proposal